HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

 beeline> select code, description, salary from sample_08;
 ```

-- Audits show that the access was allowed, which policy allowed access (policy ID0 as well as the query itself:
+- Audits show that the access was allowed, which policy allowed access (policy ID) as well as the query itself:
 ![Image](/screenshots/hdp3/Ranger-abac-audit-nonsensitive.png)

 #### Tag-Based Masking